Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 When using this model configuration with tables, we first create a staging table.
 After successfully inserting data into the table, we rename it to replace the target materialization.
 Since Databricks doesn’t support rollbacks, this is a safer approach &mdash; if something fails before the rename, the original table stays intact.
 That gives you time to troubleshoot without worrying that exposures or work streams relying on that table are broken in the mean time.

-If this config is set to `false` (the default), the target table will still never contain constraint-violating data, but it might end up empty if the insert fails due to the contraint.
+If this config is set to `false` (the default), the target table will still never contain constraint-violating data, but it might end up empty if the insert fails due to the constraint.
 The key difference is whether we replace the target directly or use a staging-and-rename approach.

 :::caution This configuration option may increase costs and disrupt Unity Catalog history.